johnkimo5/johnkimo5/README.md

-I'm John, a GT student majoring in Computer Engineering, with a focus on distributed systems and system architecture.
+I'm John, a GT student majoring in Computer Science, with a focus on Artificial Intelligence and Systems & Architecture.
 I'm also pursuing a minor in math!

 You can reach me at johnk@gatech.edu or kimjohndev@gmail.com